 In addition, to the pricing quantification issues there is one last element that can be part of the adjustment.
 This final element is any adjustment to the performance or delivery schedule, which should also be part of any adjustment as a result of any additional time needed to perform the contract.

 Essentially, there are two types of contract changes—formal and constructive.
 The nature of these two different types of changes and their associated proposals will be vastly different.
-If the change is formal and there is a written order the remaining issue is often just the price or quantification.
-When the change is constructive and there is no written order then the proposal will be much more complex and involve all of the elements for settling a changed condition.
+If the change is formal, there is a written contract modification.
+In that case, the remaining issue is often just the price or quantification.
+When the change is constructive and there is no written contract modification, although there may still be a written order for the contractor to perform the changed work, the proposal will be much more complex and involve all of the elements required for settling a changed condition.

 In both cases, formal and constructive, contractors tend to focus on the quantification element and frequently do not give much thought or effort to the liability and causation elements.
 In many cases, a contractor’s experience with contract issues is limited to the negotiation and settlement process for new work where the buyer’s decision making is more focused on selecting a vendor to do a scope of work at a reasonable price.
 Thus, the negotiation process for new contracts is more about contractor selection than it is on proving that the work performed was changed work that is not covered in the original scope of work and then determining a reasonable price in accordance with some complex and arcane regulatory requirements.

 Even when contractors have experience settling contract changes, those experiences are often with formal changes, where again, the unsettled issue may only be price.
 In addition, in these types of situations the pricing issues may not be that contentious, if it is one of those situations where work will not start until change is formalized.
-Consequently, when it comes to settling constructive changes, contractors can easily find themselves in unfamiliar territory and completely unprepared for the rigors of that effort, especially in those situations where the government is taking a scorched earth approach.
+Consequently, when it comes to settling constructive changes, contractors can easily find themselves in unfamiliar territory and completely unprepared for the rigors of that effort, especially in those situations where the government is taking a scorched earth approach for denying any kind of adjustment.

 The liability portion establishes that the contractor is entitled to a contract adjustment.
 The mere fact that the contractor incurred more costs than expected, for example, is not proof that there actually was a contract change.
 In fact, whether or not a change occurred and if the contractor is entitled to a contract adjustment is completely separate from the cost issue.

 The proof of the liability portion is usually a two step process.
-The first step is to demonstrate that the contractor actually performed work that was not part of the original scope of work.
+The first step is to demonstrate that the contractor received some kind of order and then actually performed ordered work that was not part of the original scope of work.
 Sometimes this can be an elaborate comparison and contrast of the original scope of work and how it is different from the changed scope of work or at least why the changed work was not part of the original scope of work.

-The second part is to identify the contract clause governing the changed work and promising a contract adjustment for the particular type of changed work performed and the nature of the contract adjustment.
+The second part is to identify the contract clause governing the changed work that promises a contract adjustment for the particular type of changed work performed and the nature of the contract adjustment.

 With formal changes the government has, in essence, recognized that the changed condition exists.
 As a result, all that remains to be determined are the causation and quantification phases, although most often it is just the quantification element since in many types of changes the causation portion may be obvious.